SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

 # Extend the Incident Management Application

-1. Open SAP Business Applicaiton Studio.
+1. Open SAP Build Code.

 2. Navigate to the project's root folder of the Incident Management application.

+3. Open the a new Terminal

+4. Undeploy the old version of Application.
+  - Run the command `cf mtas`.
+This will display all the MTA applications which are listed.
+Copy the name of your MTA Application which will be like `Incidents<Initial><unique number>` e.g IncidentsJD12
+  - Undeploy the application by running the command cf undeploy IncidentsJD12 --delete-services --delete-service-keys

+5. Wait a few minutes untill the application is fully undeployed and the successmessage is displayed

-3. Add some additional libraries to the *package.json* for the communication with external systems.
+6. Add some additional libraries to the *package.json* for the communication with external systems.
 In the terminal, go to the project's root folder of the Incident Management application and run the following command:

    ```bash
    npm add @sap-cloud-sdk/http-client@3.x @sap-cloud-sdk/util@3.x @sap-cloud-sdk/connectivity@3.x @sap-cloud-sdk/resilience@3.x
    ```

-4. Import the Business Partner API to your project by following the below steps
+7. Import the Business Partner API to your project by following the below steps

    * In the project explorer, right-click on the empty space under root folder and select **Upload...**